rahulkumar-99/blogClassy/README.md

 ### 🌟 Introduction
 ---
 Writing Beautiful Blogs is not a Hard Task anymore. <br/>
-<strong>Classy Blog</strong> is a Featured Blog Post Application to Create, Edit, Delete posts.
+<strong>Blog Classy</strong> is a Featured Blog Post Application to Create, Edit, Delete posts.
 In this app <strong >Markdown</strong> is also integrated to write a beautiful blog with pictures, links, and gif support.

 ### ✍️ How Does It Work